opensourcefeed/opensourcefeed.github.io/distribution-fedora.md

 uid: fedora
 title: 'Fedora'
 Category: Distribution
+type : Linux
 permalink: /distribution/fedora
 logo: fedora-logo.png
 preview: Fedora25-preview.jpg
 home_page: https://getfedora.org/
 desktops: [gnome, plasma, mate, xfce, lxde] base : Independent
-description: Fedora is an independently developed GNU/Linux distribution backed by open source giant Red Hat.
+description: Fedora is an independently developed GNU/Linux distribution supported by Red Hat Inc, and a group of volunteers.
 Fedora is a cutting edge distribution that ships new releases in a rough period of 6 months.
+Stories, reviews and updates on Fedora.

 reviews :
   Fedora 25 is not something worth to recommend: "http://www.open-source-feed.com/2017/02/fedora-25-is-not-something-worth-to.html"